yogthos/markdown-clj/README.md

 </pre>
 ```

-Finally, `md-to-html` and `md-to-html-string` can accept optional parameters:
+Both `md-to-html` and `md-to-html-string` can accept optional parameters:

 Specifying `:heading-anchors` will create anchors for the heading tags, eg: